Vera Korzun

 Biography

 Prior to joining Akron Law, Professor Korzun worked for Fordham Law School in New York City, where she taught international commercial arbitration, investor-state arbitration, comparative law, and partnership and LLC law.
 She previously worked for Erasmus University Rotterdam in The Netherlands and for six years taught as an Associate Professor of Law at the leading University in Belarus.
-As an attorney, she volunteered for a district attorney’s office in the United States and interned with the European Commission in Brussels and the United Nations in New York.
+As an attorney, she volunteered for a district attorney’s office in the United States and interned with the European Commission in Brussels and the United Nations Office of Legal Affairs in New York.

 Professor Korzun received her master of laws (LL.M.) degree from the University of Michigan, where she was a Michigan Grotius Fellow.
 Prior to that, she earned her master in law and economics degree, cum laude, from the University of Hamburg and an LL.M. degree in International Business Law, with merit, from Central European University.
 Her Doctor of Juridical Science (S.J.D.) degree is from Fordham Law School and her Ph.D. in Law is from Belarusian State University, where she also earned her first degree in law.